Helena Christensen & ‘Walking Dead’ Star Norman Reedus Post Photos Of Their Lookalike Son As He Turns 20

 Christensen shared a slideshow of photos of Mingus from his childhood and up until his high school graduation last year.
 The pics show that he inherited his model mom’s good looks as he posed with famous pals like Iggy Pop.
 The first photo of the mother and son with their dog shows just much Mingus looks like his famous mom.

 Reedus, who just started his 10th season playing Daryl Dixon on AMC’s The Walking Dead, also posted a series of photos of his son, whom he described as “the coolest.”

 While Mingus does look a little bit like his dad, it appears his mom’s supermodel features overpowered the gene pool.

-In the comment section to Reedus’ post, Christensen wrote, “Our baby boy is a young man and I love him more than anything.”
+In the comments section of Reedus’ post, Christensen wrote, “Our baby boy is a young man and I love him more than anything.”

-In return, Reedus, and his recent love Diane Kruger, both posted heart emoji on the proud mama’s post.
+In return, Reedus, and his recent love, Diane Kruger, both posted heart emoji on the proud mama’s post.

 Christensen and Reedus met at a party through a mutual friend, photographer Yelena Yemchuk, and dated from 1998 to 2003.
 After their split, they worked together to co-parent their son, according to The New York Post.